pulkitent/equal-experts-shopping-cart-assignment-2nd/README.md

 # Ambiguity
-* One could say ShoppingCart.java should haven't the capability to calculate total payable.
-I will not disagree with that for now but it's subjective.
-Hence, we can refactor it later.
+* Checkout domain service can have more state to store the price calculate as to save repeated computations.
+That we can refactor later.
 * Integrating REST client to fetch product price from product's GET API.
 I was confused whether to fetch product price programmatically or not.
 For now, I am assuming this code will be used a library & that [ProductFactory.java](src%2Fmain%2Fjava%2Ffactory%2FProductFactory.java) will be used by library's client to create product.
-Yes, I know it feels like unused code for now.
 * One could have also said that I could have taken a Map of product with quantity, but I feel having a domain model instead of primitive data structure is better.
 * Mocking in unit tests.
-So there are 2 school of thoughts over that & Martin Fowler suggest to not do mocking in unit tests of model
+So there are 2 school of thoughts over that & Martin Fowler suggest to not do mocking in unit tests of model.
+I also support behavioural testing in real time projects